-- Note that the percentage of the PI’s salary requested from the ERC grant cannot be higher than the declared dedication to the ERC project as indicated in the application.
-In principle, it is typically expected that the PI’s cost of employment charged to the ERC budget will fully correlate to the PI’s time dedication (e.g. PI time dedication of 65%, entails that the cost of employment of the PI in the ERC budget is 65% of the full cost of employment of the PI).
-However, it is important to emphasize that this is not mandatory, and you may request a lower percentage of your salary or no salary at all from the ERC budget.
+- In principle, it is typically expected that the PI’s cost of employment charged to the ERC budget will correlate to the PI’s time dedication as indicated in the application (e.g. PI time dedication of 65%, entails that the cost of employment of the PI in the ERC budget is 65% of the full cost of employment of the PI).
+However, it is important to emphasize that this is not mandatory, and you may request a different percentage of your salary or no salary at all from the ERC budget.
 For example, in cases in which the PI’s full cost of employment is covered by the institution, and not by grants, it is perfectly fine to ask for a Zero budget for the PI’s salary, while explaining the specific situation that allows this.
 Again, this must be in line with the institution and local policies & legislation.
 Consult with your financial department on this matter, and make sure to fully justify this in the resources justification text.

 There are two important aspects to remember about travel budget planning:

 - The ERC budget is relatively flexible, meaning that even in cases where the actual budget for travel during the project execution is eventually significantly different than the original budget, this is fine as long as you have the right justification for this change;